HomeEuropeBelarusPolotsk sights

 Polotsk sights

-In the 11th century Polotsk rapidly developed and became an important cultural and political center in eastern Europe.
-An independent principality was organized around it, which later came under the rule of the Polish-Lithuanian Commonwealth.
+In the 11th century Polotsk rapidly developed and became an important cultural and political center in the east of Europe.

 Top 14 attractions of Polotsk